cheeseucla/craps/README.md

 # craps

 ASSIGNMENT OVERVIEW
 In this assignment you’ll be creating a main program called Craps.java, which will allow the user to play the game of craps on the computer.
 The program will make use of at least one helper class, Die.java.
-This assignment is worth 50 points and is due on the crashwhite.polytechnic.org server at 23:59:59 on the date given in class.

 BACKGROUND
 The basic rules for playing craps are relatively simple:
 1. A player rolls two six-sided dice and adds the numbers rolled together.